"Neue Regionalismen” und gewaltsame Konflikte in Afrika: Die Politik von AU und ECOWAS in Mali und Guinea-Bissau

 Katharina Döring (SFB 1199 & Institute of African Studies, Leipzig University, Germany)

 Katharina Döring is a doctoral student at the University of Leipzig (Germany) and researcher at the SFB project B7 investigating new regionalisms and violent conflict in Africa.
 She studied within the Erasmus Mundus MA programme “Global Studies – A European Perspective” at the universities of Leipzig, Addis Ababa, and Roskilde and focused on international studies, new political geography, and global history.
 Currently, she explores the potential of a space-sensitive perspective for understanding the responses of the African Union (AU) and the Economic Community of West African States (ECOWAS) towards the Malian crisis in 2012.

-Jens Herpolsheimer is a doctoral student at the University of Leipzig (Germany) and researcher at the SFB project B7 investigating new regionalisms and violent conflict in Africa.
+Jens Herpolsheimer is a doctoral student at Leipzig University (Germany) and researcher at the SFB project B7 investigating new regionalisms and violent conflict in Africa.
 His research focuses on the interventions in Guinea-Bissau by the Economic Community of West African States and the African Union.
-He received his BA and MA at the University of Leipzig (Germany) in the field of African studies during which he completed a semester abroad at the Science Po in Bordeaux (France) and interned at the Centro de Estudos Internacionais of ISCTE-IUL in Lisbon (Portugal).
+He received his BA and MA at Leipzig University (Germany) in the field of African studies during which he completed a semester abroad at the Science Po in Bordeaux (France) and interned at the Centro de Estudos Internacionais of ISCTE-IUL in Lisbon (Portugal).
 His research interests include peace and security, African politics, new regionalisms, and lusophone Africa.